willblenkhorn/Audio-processing-toolkit/README.md

 * CWT_filter( data ) # use amplitude to filter, can use local amplitude density to filter too
 * plot( CWT( data ) ) # Plots the frequencies present as a function of time

-* More concrete plans will be made once we know the data structures we need to organise in more detail.

 ## Background reading:

 * CWT is discussed here: https://en.wikipedia.org/wiki/Continuous_wavelet_transform